Robert M. Nevin

-Robert Murphy Nevin (May 5, 1850 – December 17, 1912) was an attorney and three-term member of the United States House of Representatives from Ohio from 1901 to 1907.
+Robert Murphy Nevin (May 5, 1850 – December 17, 1912) was an American attorney and three-term member of the United States House of Representatives from Ohio from 1901 to 1907.

 Biography

 Robert M. Nevin was born in Danville, Ohio, the son of Robert and Frances E. (Eakin) Nevin.
 His father was a merchant and the first postmaster in Highland County, Ohio.
 He attended the public schools in Hillsboro, Ohio and was graduated from the Ohio Wesleyan University in June 1868.

 After graduation, Robert M. Nevin moved to Dayton, Ohio, where he pursued the study of law under the tutelage of Thomas O. Lowe.
 When Lowe was elected to the bench of the superior court, Nevin entered the office of Conover & Craighead, well-known attorneys, where he completed his study of law until admitted to the bar in Montgomery County, Ohio in 1871.

+Family

 In November 1871, Robert Murphy Nevin was united in marriage to Miss Emma Reasoner of Dresden, Ohio.
 They had four children.